What is "Cloud Accounting"?

 When if comes to leaving an online accounting solutions, most of them differ from each other, some will allow you to download a full backup file, others will only let you export reports, CRM data etc.

-G Henderson & Co is a Certified Silver Partner with Xero and also currently undergoing certification with Quickbooks and MYOB online.
+G Henderson & Co is a Certified Silver Partner with Xero as well as Quickbooks Online ProAdvisors and MYOB Online Essentials Professional Partners.
 We can assist in the setup of almost any online accounting solutions.
 Give us a call or email us today to inquire!

 Hope you enjoyed reading this article, let me know if the comments what you think and if you have any topics you would like us to cover.